zack-das/zack-das/README.md

-# Hi there, I'm Izack 👋
+# Hi there, I'm Das 👋

 I'm a passionate **Software Engineer** who loves to craft elegant solutions using **JavaScript**.
 Whether it's building dynamic web experiences or optimizing code for performance, I enjoy tackling challenging problems and learning new technologies along the way.